How to Estimate Bloom Time for Amaryllis Bulbs

-It's difficult to be sure when an amaryllis bulb will flower.
-Just looking at the bulb there's no way to know when it's getting ready to sprout.
-And once they do start growing, some bulbs come into flower more quickly than others.
-But there are actually some clues to this mystery that can help you plan for the best possible results.
+Amaryllis can be equally baffling.
+Just looking at the bulb there's no way to know if or when it is getting ready to sprout.
+And, once a bulb does break dormancy, some amaryllis varieties are much slower-growing than others.
+Though there are no guarantees about bloom time, here are some clues that can help you plan for the best possible results.

-Amaryllis bulbs that are grown in the southern hemisphere (Brazil, Peru, South Africa), typically flower in December or early January.
+Amaryllis bulbs that are grown in the southern hemisphere (Brazil, Peru, South Africa), typically flower during December (assuming they are planted in late October or early November).
 These are known as "early" or "Christmas blooming" amaryllis.
-Bulbs that are grown in Holland bloom later, usually starting in late January and continuing through March.
+Bulbs that are grown in the northern hemisphere (usually Holland) flower between late January and early March.

 Like most bulbs, amaryllis go through a dormancy period that lasts between 3 and 6 months.
-During this time, the plants finish developing their flowers, using energy they stored during the growing season.
-Natural dormancy periods vary, which is why some varieties of amaryllis bloom before others.
+While the bulbs are dormant, the plants finish developing their flowers, using energy that was stored during the growing season.
+Natural dormancy periods vary, and this is one reason some varieties of amaryllis come into bloom sooner than others.

 Another factor that impacts bloom time is when you plant the bulb.
 As a general rule, the sooner you put an amaryllis bulb into moist soil and give it light and warmth, the sooner it will wake up and start growing.
 But you'll also find that as the winter progresses, the bulbs are more eager to bloom and will come into flower more quickly.

-Amaryllis bulbs are somewhat unpredictable and may refuse to sprout until they're good and ready.
+Amaryllis bulbs are somewhat unpredictable and will not sprout until they're good and ready.
 Be patient.
-As long as you don't overwater and the bulb stays firm, it will eventually bloom.
+As long as you don't overwater so the bulb stays dry and firm, it will eventually bloom.

-Some bulbs send up their flower stalks before producing any leaves.
-Others send out leaves first, followed by the flower stalks.
-And sometimes you'll get leaves and flowers at the same time.
+Some amaryllis bulbs send up their flower stalks before producing any leaves.
+Others produce leaves first, followed by the flower stalks.
+Sometimes you'll get leaves and flowers at the same time.
 Depending on the size of the bulb, you can expect to get between one and three flower stalks.
-Again, these may emerge all at once, or over a period of 3 to 4 weeks.
+Again, these may emerge all at once, or in succession over a period of 3 to 4 weeks.